frxctura/MaxCPUTemp/README.md

 # Usage:

-Download from Releases / Build from Source <br>
+Download from Releases / Build from Source (both will appear under TempShutDown in Task Manager, sorry for the oopsie) <br>
 Open<br>
 Set Temperature<br>
 Set Time<br>